About

 Emma is a dedicated volleyball coach and former collegiate athlete.
 She played as a setter for Gallaudet University’s volleyball team from 2018 to 2024, contributing to the team’s success with her skill and leadership.
 In Spring 2024, she graduated with a degree in Communication Studies and is now pursuing a master’s degree in Public Administration.

-Beyond her academic achievements, Emma has transitioned into coaching, currently serving as the JV head coach for the Maryland School for the Deaf (MSD) girls’ team and the head coach for the varsity boys’ volleyball team.
-In June 2025, she will take on a new role as the head coach for the 15U USA Deaf Volleyball youth team, further expanding her impact on the next generation of athletes.
+Beyond her academic achievements, Emma has transitioned into coaching.
+She currently coaches high school volleyball at the Texas School for the Deaf (TSD), where she continues to develop and mentor student-athletes.
+She also serves as the JV head coach for the Maryland School for the Deaf (MSD) girls’ team and the head coach for the varsity boys’ volleyball team.
+In Summer 2025, she served as the head coach for the 15U USA Deaf Volleyball youth team, further expanding her impact on the next generation of athletes.

 Her passion for the sport and commitment to developing young players continue to drive her coaching career.
 Emma also remains dedicated to competing at the highest level, aspiring to be part of USA Deaf Volleyball, where she hopes to make an impact both on and off the court.

-Kate has been playing and coaching volleyball for over ten years.
-In 2021 she earned her degree in American Sign Language Interpreting from Bloomsburg University and has always dreamt of being involved with USADVB.
-Currently, she is finishing her graduate degree and coaching youth volleyball in Northeastern Pennsylvania where she is involved with public relations.
-Kate has been involved with Gold Medal Squared where she provided training clinics to youth volleyball athletes.
+Kate has been playing and coaching volleyball for over a decade.
+In 2021 she earned her bachelor’s degree in American Sign Language Interpreting from Bloomsburg University and always dreamt of being involved with USADVB.
+Kate has been coaching youth club volleyball since 2019, and in 2020 started coaching summer volleyball camps for Gold Medal Squared, which provides training to youth volleyball players across the country.
+In 2024, she was hired as the Head Volleyball Coach at Goucher College in Towson, MD.
 She is thrilled to be a part of this program and hopes to use her experiences to help promote and support USADVB.